What to Look for When Appointing a Fatal Accident Claims Solicitor

 Area of Speciality

 You have a better chance of winning your claim when you appoint a solicitor who has experience and speciality in the area.
 Each case is different and it’s important that a specialist solicitor knows the ins and outs of the law.
 We are experienced in fatal accident claims, so much so that we have a whole website dedicated to it!
-Our experience in this sector of law has saw us help clients who’ve lost loved ones due to various circumstances of negligence and unlawful acts.
+Our experience in this sector of law has seen us help clients who’ve lost loved ones due to various circumstances of negligence and unlawful acts.
 We have a particular interest in the bereavement award and believe the current state of the law is inadequate for the purpose that it serves in awarding family members with suitable compensation.
 We are also happy to support you in attending an inquest hearing if needed.

 Are They Regulated?